UEFI-code/stratum-pool-bugless/README.md

     /* Sometimes you want the block hashes even for shares that aren't block candidates. */ "emitInvalidBlockHashes": false,

-    /* We use proper maximum algorithm difficulties found in the coin daemon source code.
-Most miners/pools that deal with scrypt use a guesstimated one that is about 5.86% off from the actual one.
-So here we can set a tolerable threshold for if a share is slightly too low due to mining apps using incorrect max diffs and this pool using correct max diffs. */ "shareVariancePercent": 10,

     /* Enable for client IP addresses to be detected when using a load balancer with TCP proxy protocol enabled, such as HAProxy with 'send-proxy' param: